Lynn Stuart Pathway

-For the next few years, he spent about six months a year in Santa Fe.
+Each year for the next few years, Lara spent about six months in Santa Fe.

-Lara’s newest installment along the Lynn Stuart Pathway was dedicated on Veteran’s Day 2018.
-It’s two statues commemorating the one-hundredth anniversary of the end of World War I.
+Lara’s most recent installment along the Lynn Stuart Pathway was dedicated on Veteran’s Day 2018.
+It’s two statues commemorating the 100th anniversary of the end of World War I.

 “I’ve tried to bring World War I ‘out of the depths,’ so to speak,” Lara says.

-Entrenchment, or “trench warfare,” has become symbolic of World War I Some historians now see the “Great War’s” tactical doctrine of digging trenches from which to attack the enemy as representative of both the mass slaughter of the conflict and the “futility of war” in general.
+Entrenchment, or “trench warfare,” has become symbolic with World War I. Some historians now see the “Great War’s” tactical doctrine of digging trenches from which to attack the enemy as representative of both the mass slaughter of the conflict and the “futility of war” in general.